 here and there with coyote brush, keeps a mostly level pace as it wanders

 through grassland.
-On an August hike I watched some tiny birds nibbling
+On an August hike I watched some goldfinches nibbling

-on thistle seed pods, distributing clouds of thistle fluff to the wind.
+on thistle seed pods, distributing clouds of fluff to the wind.

 Although a lot of the grassland in this